agiertli/service-lifecycle-mgmt/README.md

 There are three properties file used by the application

  - **client.properties**

+*database.jndi*
-*database.jndi* which serves for identifying the datasource configured in:
+Identification of the datasource configured in:

  ```
 jvm2-service-lifecycle/jboss-eap-6.3/standalone/configuration/standalone.xml